paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

 **(d) Statements to be furnished to persons with respect to whom information is required** Every person required to make a return under subsection (a) shall furnish to each person with respect to whom such a return is required a written statement showing—

-(1) the name, address, and phone number of the information contact of the person required to make such return, and
+(1) the name, address, and phone number of the information contact of the person required to make such return,

-(2) the aggregate amount of payments to the person required to be shown on the return.
+(2) the aggregate amount of payments to the person required to be shown on the return,

+(3) in the case of compensation to non-employees, the portion of payments that have been reasonably designated as cash tips and the occupation described in section 224(d)(1) of the person receiving such tips, and

+(4) the portion of payments that are qualified overtime compensation (as defined in section 225(c)).
 The written statement required under the preceding sentence shall be furnished to the person on or before January 31 of the year following the calendar year for which the return under subsection (a) was required to be made.
 To the extent provided in regulations prescribed by the Secretary, this subsection shall also apply to persons required to make returns under subsection (b).

 **(e) Section does not apply to certain tips** This section shall not apply to tips with respect to which section 6053(a) (relating to reporting of tips) applies.